 I graduated with a bachelor of science in economics.

 What are you doing now?

 I work as the sales manager for my family’s company.

 I wanted to be in D.C. and I was attracted to AU’s campus and the internship, I was working with the FBI at the time and really wanted to continue.

-The FBI academy at Quanitco, I went with one of my professor’s other classes.
+The FBI academy at Quantico, I went with one of my professor’s classes.
 Also, for the Introduction to Systems of Justice course we went to the DEA headquarters, and that was awesome.